embeepea-scratch/snapshot-feeder/README.md

-This project contains the script `feeder` which generates and/or updates a set of CSV _feed_ files that allow the Drupal Data Snapshots module to import metadata associated with an archive of images.
+This project contains the script `feeder` which generates and/or updates a set of CSV _feed_ files that enables the Drupal Data Snapshots module to import metadata associated with an archive of images.

 Overview